 University of Wisconsin-Madison, 2021 | Comprehensive School Mental Health Program Faculty

 School mental health, accessible and equitable systems and services, mental and behavioral health consultation, acceptance and commitment therapy, system implementation and sustainability, culturally responsive practices, rural and urban schools and communities, home-school partnerships.
 Publications include articles in School Mental Health, Journal of Educational and Psychological Consultation, Adolescent Psychiatry, and Assessment for Effective Intervention.

 Amanda Zangrillo, Psy.D., BCBA-D

-Assessment and treatment of severe behavior disorders.
-Publications include articles in Behavioral Interventions, Psychology in the Schools.
+Assessment and treatment of severe behavior disorders, diagnostic evaluation for Autism Spectrum Disorders and related disorders.
+Publications include articles in the Journal of Applied Behavior Analysis, Journal of the Experimental Analysis of Behavior, Behavioral Interventions, and Psychology in the Schools.

 University of Oregon–Eugene, Oregon, 2019 | Intensive Applied Behavior Analysis Program Faculty, Integrated Center for Autism Spectrum Disorders, Autism Diagnostic Clinic Faculty

 Autism screening and assessment, early intervention, behavioral parent training, interventions to promote caregiver well-being.
 Publications include articles in Journal of Applied Behavior Analysis, Behavioral Interventions, Journal of Autism and Development Disabilities, Behavioral Development, Journal of Contextual Behavioral Science.